Who's Behind Listverse?

 Director: Robert Redford

-Many are unaware that there was more than one person involved in the plot to assassinate Abraham Lincoln, and that Lincoln was not the only one marked for assassination.
+Many are unaware that more than one person was involved in the plot to assassinate Abraham Lincoln and that Lincoln was not the only one marked for assassination.
 Secretary of State William Seward was shot and wounded the night of Lincoln’s death, and Vice President Andrew Jackson was also targeted.
-Among the conspirators was Mary Surratt- the first woman ever to be executed by the U.S. Government.
+Among the conspirators was Mary Surratt—the first woman ever to be executed by the U.S. Government.

 Starring: Hugh Jackman, Christian Bale

 Director: Christopher Nolan

 The more well-known of two 2006 films about magicians in the 19th century, Christopher Nolan’s The Prestige is widely considered one of his greatest films.
 The story of two famous magicians desperate to out-do one another with their own versions of the same incredible trick.
 The film has enough satisfying twists and turns to keep one guessing until the final scene and is also a magnificently detailed period piece.

 Among the many highlights are the performances of co-leads Hugh Jackman and Christopher Bale, both of whom were more famous at the time for playing superheroes (Bale in Nolan’s own Dark Knight trilogy).
 The film also features a riveting supporting performance by the late, great David Bowie as Nikola Tesla—introduced in perhaps the greatest screen entrance of all time.